isSherrrrry/vis_poem/README.md

 This is the semester-long coursework for [Emory CS 441](https://emilywall.github.io/vis/) with Dr. Emily Wall.

-## Milestone 4 - Static Vis Implementation
+## Milestone 4 & 5 - Vis Implementation

 To run the code, please download the [website](/website) folder and start running the start.html file.
 Please ensure to have an internet connection to load d3.js as well as Google Fonts.